 The main culprits (most alkaline) are soaps and foaming face washes.
 When used on a regular basis our skin struggles to restore it’s pH balance.
 You may immediately feel dryness, or itching, and over time your skin will become dry and sensitive and be more prone to infections (think acne).

 So, what to use instead… Use products that are naturally slightly acidic.
-All plant oils are acidic, jojoba oil, the base of my cleansers has a pH of about 4.5-5 – ideal for restoring and maintaining the correct pH.
-Argan oil, rosehip oil and borage oil, all used in my products are the same.
-Hydrosols (distilled plants) have differing pH’s depending on the plant but they are almost all in the range of 3.5-6 – again exactly what is in harmony with the skin.
+All plant oils are acidic, with acid values of less than 1 mg KOH/g and hydrosols (distilled plants) have differing pH’s depending on the plant but they are almost all in the range of 3.5-6 – again exactly what is in harmony with the skin.

 So, back to my new products… They will complete the entire range (cleanser, flower water, moisturizer and repair balm) of unscented products which help to restore and maintain the correct pH level in the skin.
 So help to heal rashes, and dryness and ultimately reduce the sensitivities in skin.